Van Jefferson Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Season Stats

-- Jefferson has been the target of 81 of his team's 540 passing attempts this season, or 15.0% of the target share.
+- Jefferson has contributed with 44 receptions for 708 yards and six touchdowns.
+He's been targeted 81 times, producing 47.2 yards per game.

-- Jefferson has seen the ball thrown his way 15 times in the red zone this season, 14.6% of his team's 103 red zone pass attempts.
+- With 15 targets in the red zone this season, Jefferson has been on the receiving end of 14.6% of his team's 103 red zone pass attempts.

 - The Rams have run 59.1% passing plays and 40.9% rushing plays this season.
 They rank sixth in the NFL in scoring.